ToshioCP/Gobject-tutorial/src/sec3.src.md

 This function has a static variable `type` to keep the type of the object.
 At the first call of this function, `type` is zero.
 Then it calls `g_type_register_static` to register the object to the type system.
-At the second or subsequent call, the function just return `type`, which is non-zero because the variable class is static.
+At the second or subsequent call, the function just return `type`, because the static variable `type` has been assigned non-zero value by `g_type_register_static` and it keeps the value.
 - 30-40 : Sets `info` structure and calls `g_type_register_static`.
 - 45-63: Main function.
 Gets the type of TDouble object and displays it.